 Computational chemistry provides means for the combination of in silico methods, such as compound library screening, ligand docking, pharmacophore and shape-based virtual screening, scaffold hopping, QSAR analysis and optimization, providing substantial acceleration of the drug discovery process.
 Our virtual library used in in silico screening contains millions of purchasable compounds.
 It has already been pre-filtered to remove e.g. reactive groups and too-lipophilic compounds.

-Additional details on our in silico drug design/computational chemistry services can be found at our technology pages.
+Additional details on the possible drug discovery strategies and the use of in silico drug design/computational chemistry methods can be found at our technology pages.

 • Pharmacophore and shape-based virtual screening